-First, make sure you are actually looking at 4K rides. you can check this in settings.
+First, make sure you are actually looking at 4K rides (If that's what you're expecting).
+You can check this in settings.

 FulGaz rides are shot on GoPros on bikes, and efficient compression becomes difficult when the subject is constantly moving.
 This means they can never look as good for the same file size as slow moving objects filmed with a cinema camera and lenses.